martinthomson/vrs/draft-thomson-elegy-vrs.md

 constraints on selection, disqualifications, and any factor that is not potentially subject to external influence.

-An options might become unavailable after selection for reasons that are unexpected or could be subject to external influence.
-For instance, when selecting volunteers, a selected person could become unavailable through illess or other change of circumstance.
+An option might become unavailable after selection for reasons that are unexpected or could be subject to external influence.
+For instance, when selecting volunteers, a selected person could become unavailable through illness or another change of circumstance.
 In that case, the complete set of selections is produced, applying any constraints as above.
 After all selections are made, any options that have become unavailable are publicly noted as disqualified from selection and the process is iterated.